-The Office of Sustainability is a City-led effort to create a healthier, greener, and more resilient city for all residents.
+The Office of Sustainability is a City-led effort to create a healthier, greener, more resilient, and cooler city for all residents.
 The Office of Sustainability works with municipal departments, the Newark Environmental Commission, residents, and other public and private stakeholders to tackle environmental health and quality of life issues and to prepare our city for weather extremes to advance sustainability and climate resilience in Newark through a multi-pronged strategy.

 The Office of Sustainability is dedicated to advancing the goals in the Sustainability Action Plan (2013) found here.